**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Strategy for Mitigating Risks

-Overseeing risks is pivotal to protecting capital in crypto trading.
-I target reducing losses although maximizing possible gains.
+Managing risks is pivotal to protecting capital in crypto trading.
+I focus on reducing losses while maximizing potential gains.

 1. Use stop-loss orders to cap losses on trades.
-For category-defining resource, I set my stop-loss at 2% below entry price.
+For example, I set my stop-loss at 2% below entry price.

 2. Lock in profits by adjusting the stop-loss once a trade earns 2%.
 This helps get gains and reduces exposure.